 On August 18, 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statement of Not-for-Profit Entities.
 The update addresses the complexity and understandability of net asset classification, deficiencies in information about liquidity and availability of resources, and the lack of consistency in the type of information provided about expenses and investment return.
 The Foundation has implemented ASU 2016-14 and has adjusted the presentation in these financial statements accordingly.
-The adoption of this standard did not impact the Foundation's net assets as of September 1, 2018.
+The adoption of this standard resulted in the reclassification of underwater endowments of \$5,315 from net assets without donor restrictions to net assets with donor restriction as of September 1, 2018.